DriveTimeInc/cordova-plugin-cookie-persistence/README.md

 To get the cookies out, you can call `window.getCookies()`.

-**NOTE** This may be a problem for MOST use cases though.
+**NOTE** This may not be the expected workflows for some use cases though.
 [See PR #4 for more details.](https://github.com/DriveTimeInc/cordova-plugin-cookie-persistence/issues/4)